benjoehow/modeling/README.md

 A single json configuration file is used to start jobs and serves as metadata for built-in reproducibility.

-This package can be deployed as a web app, command line tool, or embedded package.
+This package can be deployed as a web app or embedded package.

 ## Input & Output